 WHY VOLUNTEER WITH VLJ?

 VLJ is also a New Jersey Supreme Court certified pro bono provider.
 This entitles our volunteers to several benefits.
 Find out more about these benefits.
-Most importantly this designation allows our volunteers to claim an exemption from court-mandated Madden pro bono assignments for all volunteers who complete 25 hours of pro bono service in the prior year.
+Most importantly this designation allows all volunteers who complete 25 hours of pro bono service in the prior year to claim an exemption from court-mandated Madden pro bono assignments.
 Unlike mandatory court assignments, if you volunteer with VLJ, you are provided with training and support, for a case in an area of law that is of interest to you and at a time that works with your schedule.

 VLJ welcomes lawyers from all regions of New Jersey and with all levels of legal expertise.
 We work with attorneys from law firms, corporate legal departments, solo practitioners, retired attorneys, and lawyers just beginning their careers.
 Volunteer opportunities are available in a variety of civil legal areas and range from limited-scope legal clinics lasting a few hours to full representation.